apache/metron/metron-interface/metron-config/README.md

 - Port 4200 should be available on the machine running management ui.

 ### Running E2E tests
+1. Execute the script 'start_server_for_e2e.sh' by passing the port to run the config UI and metron rest URL as arguments.
+The script perform two tasks:
+    - Build the UI
-1. Execute the script 'start_dev_quickdev.sh' by passing metron rest URL as an argument.
-This will start management ui on port 4200 and proxy the rest calls to metron rest on quick-dev-platform
+    - Start a expressjs server for the UI on the given port and proxy the rest calls to metron rest on quick-dev-platform

-    Ex: If metron rest on quick-dev-platform is available on node1:8081 the command would look like
+    Ex: If metron rest on quick-dev-platform is available on node1:8081 and you wish to start UI on port 4200 the command would look like
     ```
-     ./scripts/start_dev_quickdev.sh http://node1:8081
+      sh ./scripts/start_server_for_e2e.sh  -p 4200 -r http://node1:8081

+       -p  Port to run metron management ui                [required]
+       -r  Url where metron rest application is available  [required]
     ```

 1. You can execute all the test cases by issuing the following command.